-Study 3 was an open-label, randomized, active-controlled study of 36 adult patients with type 1 Gaucher disease who had been receiving enzyme replacement therapy with imiglucerase for a minimum of 2 years prior to study entry.
+Study 3 was an open-label, randomized, active-controlled study of 36 adult patients with type 1 Gaucher disease, who had been receiving enzyme replacement therapy with imiglucerase for a minimum of 2 years prior to study entry.
 Patients were randomized 1:1:1 to one of three treatment groups, as follows:

-- miglustat capsules 100 mg three times daily alone - · imiglucerase (patient's usual dose) alone miglustat capsules 100 mg three times daily and imiglucerase (usual dose) Patients were treated for 6 months, and 33 patients completed the study.
+- miglustat capsules 100 mg three times daily alone - imiglucerase (patient's usual dose) alone miglustat capsules 100 mg three times daily and imiglucerase (usual dose) Patients were treated for 6 months, and 33 patients completed the study.
 Because miglustat capsules is only indicated as monotherapy, the results for the monotherapy arms are described below.
-At Month 6, the results showe a decrease in mean percent change in liver volume in the miglustat capsules treatment group compared to the imiglucerase alone group.
+At Month 6, the results showed a decrease in mean percent change in liver volume in the miglustat capsules treatment group compared to the imiglucerase alone group.
 There were no significant differences between the groups for mean absolute changes in liver and spleen volume and hemoglobin concentration.
-However, there was a significant difference between the miglustat capsules alone and imiglucerase alone groups in platelet counts at Month 6, with the miglustat capsules alone group having a mean absolute decrease in platelet count of 21.6×10^{9} /L and the imiglucerase alone group having a mean absolute increase in platelet count of 10.1×10^{9} /L (See Tables 7-10).
+However, there was a significant difference between the miglustat capsules alone and imiglucerase alone groups in platelet counts at Month 6, with the miglustat capsules alone group having a mean absolute decrease in platelet count of 21.6×10^{9} /L and the imiglucerase alone group

-wenty-nine patients were enrolled in a 6-month extension to Study 3.
+Twenty-nine patients were enrolled in a 6-month extension to Study 3.
 In the extension phase, all 29 patients had withdrawn from imiglucerase and received open-label miglustat capsules 100 mg three times daily monotherapy.
 At Month 12, the results showed non-significant decreases in platelet counts from baseline in all the treatment groups (by original randomization).
 There was a significant decrease in platelet counts from Month 6 to Month 12 in the group originally randomized to treatment with imiglucerase, and a continued decrease in platelet counts in the group originally randomized to miglustat capsules alone.
 There were no significant changes in any treatment group for liver volume, spleen volume, or hemoglobin concentration (See Tables 7-10).
+Liver volume results from Study 3 and extension are summarized in Table 7 having a mean absolute increase in platelet count of 10.1 × 109/L (See Tables 7-10).